antares-codes/etl-val-node/README.md

     - Line 31 `unlock` - Your account address (with leading `0x`).
     - Line 33 `engine_signer` - Your account address (with leading `0x`).

-    After Adding the your validator address Press CTRL+X you will be asked if you want to save.
+    After Adding your validator address Press CTRL+X you will be asked if you want to save.
 Enter Y and Press Enter.

 13. (RECOMMENDED BUT OPTIONAL) Download a Blockchain snapshot for faster initial sync.
 Save 3+ hours of sync.